DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 In JavaScript, the fundamental way that we group and pass around data is through objects.
 In TypeScript, we represent those through *object types*.

-As we’ve seen, they can be anonymous:
+As we've seen, they can be anonymous:

 ```ts
 function greet(person: { name: string; age: number }) {